AlsonYang/database-api-toy/README.md

 - request type: `POST`, `GET`, `PUT`, `DELETE`
 - request info: `Path Param`, `Query Param`, `Request Body` (json data)

-## Notes
+# Notes
 ### FastAPI
 - by default, if the parameter in the function is not specified in the endpoint path as path param, then it is a query parameter
+- `uvicorn`: FastAPI is a framework to build API, but to host API, we need an API server, and it recommends to use `uvicorn` or `Hypercorn`
+- `Pydantic`: FastAPI recommends specifying the 'request body' with Pydantic's `BaseModel` to control data typing for request data.
+It does automatic data validation for you under the hood.

+## TODO
+- serve this repo on AWS cloud runner and test it with `Postman`

+## What can be improved for this repo
+- on API application, when client_error is met, it's better to raise `HTTPException(status_code=..., detail=...)` for error instead of return the reponse directly from database

-# My finding of `FastAPI` vs `Flask`
+## My finding of `FastAPI` vs `Flask`
 ### `FastAPI` better than `Flask`
 - Easier to get query-param and json-data in the API function. ref: fn `@post add_member`
     - for FastAPI, simply add them as function arguments